Home

 This is the story of the Special Operations Executive (SOE) which trained secret agents during WW2 on the Beaulieu Estate, ready to be returned to occupied Europe, to work along with Resistance groups.

-The pack of pencils actually held fuses for explosives!
+A pack of pencils actually held fuses for explosives!
 They were colour coded which meant differing time delays for going off.

 Messages were written on different types of paper: